Dear MendMeShop,

 Supraspinatus Tendon Surgical Repairs

 Most people will respond to a combination of therapies with guidance from their health care professional.
-Things like rest, physical therapy, cold compression therapy, therapeutic ultrasound, and Blood Flow Stimulation Therapy can typically treat most injuries to the rotator cuff tendons.
-However, surgery is required in the case of a complete tear and some partial tears to attach the tendon back to the bone or other part of the tendon it detach from.
+Things like rest, physical therapy, cold compression, therapeutic ultrasound, and Circulation Boost can treat most injuries to the rotator cuff tendons.
+However, surgery is required in the case of a complete tear and some partial tears to attach the tendon back to the bone or other part of the tendon it detached from.
 Surgery for other rotator cuff tendon injuries may be performed when all other options have been exhausted.
 Risks of any type of shoulder surgery include nerve injury, infection, and stiffness.

 Arthroscopic surgery is a popular surgery to repair a supraspinatus tendon tear.